-Don’t fear the sprint.
+Don’t Fear the C-Word

 For bodybuilders, the very utterance of the word cardio seems to send chills down their spines.
 Many of those who look to build muscle seem to equate cardio with muscle destruction.
 They automatically assume that the inclusion of any form of cardiovascular training into their routine will mean losing all of their hard earned muscle.
 It’s an ideology that has been refuted, yet it still seems to find its way into the culture.